House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The simple yet strong workbench top uses a slightly unusual design, in that the tabletop isn’t really a tabletop.
 This bench has a planked top, which means that the planks of wood are individually attached to the base with a gap between them.
 The gaps allow for contraction and expansion of the wood over time, therefore preventing the top from becoming unusable when the bench ages.
 The availability of planks, not to mention the fact that they are easier to work with than a giant piece of laminated wood, makes this a cheaper and somewhat easier build, too.

-6. Mobile Workbench With Table Saw
+6. Mobile DIY Workbench With Table Saw by TYLYNN M

 DIY mobile workbench with table saw